YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 ### Series story

 The overall story of the show was neatly written and realistic.
-It isn't your typical boy-meets-girl-and-they-lived-happily-ever-after which are usually boring and only for the "giggles" factor. 「While You Were Sleeping」 have the dynamics and challenges usually experienced by two strangers, turned friends, and started falling for each other yet there were some things holding them back.
+It isn't your typical boy-meets-girl-and-they-lived-happily-ever-after which are usually boring and only for the "giggles" factor. 《While You Were Sleeping》 have the dynamics and challenges usually experienced by two strangers, turned friends, and started falling for each other yet there were some things holding them back.

 ## Acting